What abortion access looks like in every state without Roe v Wade

 The US Supreme Court has overturned key rulings enshrining abortion rights across the country, leaving states to determine whether to ban the procedure and force women to carry pregnancies to term.

-Without protections under the landmark 1973 ruling in Roe v Wade, roughly half of US states will move to immediately or quickly outlaw abortion, including 13 states with so-called “trigger” bans in place – laws designed to take effect without Roe.
+Without protections under the landmark 1973 ruling in Roe v Wade, roughly half of US states are likely to move to outlaw abortion, including 13 states with so-called “trigger” bans in place – laws designed to take effect without Roe.

-In the hours after the Supreme Court’s decision on 24 June, state officials declared that those laws became active in Kentucky, Oklahoma, Louisiana, Missouri and South Dakota.
+In the hours after the Supreme Court’s decision on 24 June, state officials across the US declared their anti-abortion laws were in effect.
 Others are expected to take effect within 30 days of the decision.
 Most do not include exceptions for rape and incest.

-Nine states have laws in place that banned abortions before the Roe ruling but have never been removed from the books.
+As of 30 July, temporary restraining orders have blocked such laws in Kentucky, North Dakota, Utah and Wyoming while their legal challenges play out in court.

-Several states that passed unconsitutional abortion laws blocked by the courts are expected to challenge those rulings and swiftly implement their restrictions.
-Republican governors are also asking their state legislatures to pass restrictive laws now that Roe has been struck down.
+At least eight states – Alabama, Arkansas, Louisiana.
+Mississippi, Missouri, Oklahoma, South Dakota, Texas and Wisconsin – have outlawed abortion entirely in nearly all instances, and more legal challenges are expected as more laws take effect.
+As many as 26 states could outlaw abortion without Roe, with states legislatures poised to draft more-restrictive laws unbridled from constitutional obligations to protect access to care.

 Democratic governors in several states – including Michigan, Pennsylvania and Wisconsin – have sought to combat anti-abortion legislation passed by their Republican-led legislatures.